mfactory-lab/albus/README.md

 # Introduction

 Albus Protocol provides on-chain KYC infrastructure for Web3 protocols and their users.
-Building on Self-Sovereign Identity (SSI) model, Albus harnesses the power of blockchain and Zero-Knowledge Proofs to create a secure environment where Web3 protocols can KYC their users without accessing their private data.
-Albus also adds an extra layer of compliance by ensuring that user data can be made available to authorised entities with legitimate requests under data retention law.
+Building on a Self-Sovereign Identity (SSI) model, Albus harnesses the power of blockchain and Zero-Knowledge Proofs to create a secure environment where Web3 protocols can KYC their users without accessing their private data.
+Albus also adds an extra layer of compliance by ensuring that user data can be made available to authorized entities with legitimate requests under data retention law.

 # Website and litepaper